I have an unusual framed photo hanging on my garage wall. That's it above. And it's one that brings a smile to my face every time I look at it.

 And the third reason?

-The trophy in my office next to my Bentley key - an expensive large scale Porsche Cayman model on a dedicated plinth which reads "Slalom Winner."
+The trophy in my office, an expensive large scale Porsche Cayman model on a dedicated plinth which reads "Slalom Winner."
+Me.

 I had never driven a Porsche or raced on a track before, but I won the slalom course outright in a Porsche Cayman against all these experienced drivers.